 Some of this walk will be familiar from the two Book 1 walks which start in Otford, but most of it covers new ground.
 It starts along a country lane through the secluded Austin Lodge valley, climbing to the isolated settlement of Romney Street.
 It continues on an undulating section to a ridge with fine views of the Darent valley, from where you descend into Otford, passing its scale model of the Solar System.
 The village has many interesting old buildings and the full route takes you past the ruins of Otford Palace, a rival to Hampton Court in Tudor times.

 There are two possible routes back to Eynsford.
-The longer takes a similarly undulating route along the western side of the Darent valley, weaving in and out of Book 1 Walk 23 (Otford to Eynsford) on its way to Lullingstone Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees.
-The route into Eynsford goes past Eagle Heights, one of the UK's largest Bird of Prey centres which is open daily to 5pm from March to October, 4pm on winter weekends.
+The longer takes a similarly undulating route along the western side of the Darent valley, weaving in and out of the Otford to Eynsford Walk (1–23) on its way to Lullingstone Park, an attractive landscape of chalk grassland and ancient woodland with an internationally important collection of veteran trees.
+This route also goes past Eagle Heights, one of the UK's largest Bird of Prey centres which is open daily to 5pm from March to October, 4pm on winter weekends.
 Admission (2017) is £8.95 but you might be able to see something of the afternoon flying displays from the public footpath.

-Directions are given for a Short Walk, which bypasses Otford by following the route of Book 1 Walk 43 (Otford Circular) from Romney Street into Shoreham, with link routes to both of the Main Walk's afternoon routes.
-You can also shorten the Main Walk (or indeed any of the walk options) by heading for Shoreham station in mid-afternoon.
+Directions are also given for a Short Walk, which bypasses Otford by following the route of the original Otford Circular Walk (1–43) from Romney Street into Shoreham, with links to both of the Main Walk's afternoon routes.

 The longer and more varied afternoon route was added to the Main Walk in 2017.
 The original route along the Darent Valley Path has been retained as the ‘shorter afternoon’ option.